-2107656 Thermal Processes for Waste 3(3-0-9) Minimization and Utilization
+2107656 Thermal Processes for Waste 3 (3-0-9) Minimization and Utilization

-Introduction to potential agricultural and industrial wastes for thermal conversion processes; kinetics in thermal pyrolysis and gasification; innovative heat source systems including plasma and microwave; low and high temperature processes; short and long residence time processes; potential pollution problems and amendment; design considerations of different types of thermal conversion reactors; treatment and conversion of immediate products into useful chemicals and fuel; ash and tar formation and their remediation.
+Introduction to potential agricultural and industrial wastes for thermal conversion processes.
+Kinetics in thermal pyrolysis and gasification.Innovative heat source systems including plasma and microwave.
+Low and high temperature processes, short and long residence time processes.
+Potential pollution problems and amendment.
+Design considerations of different types of thermal conversion reactors.
+Treatment and conversion of immediate products into useful chemical and fuel.
+Ash and tar formation and their remediation.

-2107657 Energy and Environment 3(3-0-9)
+2107657 Energy and Environment 3 (3-0-9)

-Energy resources and utilization in the global context and a case studies in Thailand; fossil-based energy, environmental impact of mining and fuel processing; air pollution, greenhouse gas, and global warming from fuel utilization; energy conservation and renewable energy technologies; hydro energy harnessing and its environmental impact and mitigation; other non-fossil fuel options: biomass, solar, and wind energy; synthetic fuel conversion technology including pyrolysis and gasification; biogas from fermentation; prospect of hydrogen economy.
+Energy resources and utilization in the global context and case studies in Thailand; fossil-based energy; environmental impact of mining and fuel processing; air pollution greenhouse gas, and global warming from fuel utilizaiton; energy conservation and renewable energy technologies; hydro energy harmessing and its environmental impact and mitigation; other non-fossil fuel options: biomass solar, and wind energy; synthetic fuel conversion technology including pyrolysis and gasification; biogas from fermentation; prospect of hydrogen economy.

-2107658 Theory and Design of Advanced 4(3-3-10) Water Treatment Processes facilities, water treatment and softening, engineering design of water distribution system, functional and hydraulic design of complete water treatment.
+2107658 Theory and Design of Advanced 4 (3-3-10) Water Treatment Processes